NCAR/finn/README.md

   (Windows/Mac) Depending on version of Windows and Mac, you use either `Docker Desktop` (newer product) or `Docker Toolbox` (legacy product).
 Project wiki page for `Docker Desktop for Windows` has [screen shots of installation steps](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows#1-install-docker-ce).

-  (Windows/Mac) NOTE on Oct 2020:  Earlier in 2020, [Docker Dashboard](https://docs.docker.com/desktop/dashboard/) is included in Windows and Mac version of Docker CE.
+  (Windows/Mac) NOTE on Oct 2020:  Earlier in 2020, [Docker Dashboard](https://docs.docker.com/desktop/dashboard/) is included in Windows and Mac version of Docker Desktop.
 It appears slick, and it may simplify parts 5 and 7 of this README.
 We will update instruction when we find time to experiment with this new feature.

 * QGIS
   https://qgis.org